Authorities say the suspected Buffalo supermarket shooter traveled from hours away. Here's what we know | News Channel 3-12

 By Christina Maxouris, CNN

-Authorities say the suspect who fatally shot 10 people and injured three others at a Buffalo supermarket Saturday traveled from another New York county hours away.
+Authorities say the suspect who fatally shot 10 people and injured three others Saturday at a Buffalo supermarket in the heart of the city’s Black community traveled from another New York county hours away.

+Thirteen people — 11 of whom were African American — were shot, with three suffering non-life-threatening injuries, Buffalo Police Commissioner Joseph Gramaglia said.
+Two victims were White, Gramaglia said.

 “The shooter traveled hours from outside this community to perpetrate this crime on the people of Buffalo, a day when people were enjoying the sunshine, enjoying family, enjoying friends,” Buffalo Mayor Byron Brown said at a Saturday evening news conference.
 “People in a supermarket, shopping and bullets raining down on them.
 People’s lives being snuffed out in an instant for no reason.”